hacdias/eagle/README.md

 # Used by Hugo and by Eagle for search results.
 paginate = 15

+# Used by Hugo for taxonomies.
+Eagle uses it to determine if a certain entry
+# is a list page.
+Only taxonomies are considered lists for Eagle.
+[taxonomies]
+  tag = 'tags'
+  category = 'categories'

 [params]
   [params.author]
     # Optional user's information for IndieAuth.